 REASON: To ensure that there is no risk of further spread of a non-native plant species and to ensure that there are no residue non-native plant species parts remaining.
-In accordance with Policies G1 and ENV13 of the Ribble Valley Districtwide Local Plan, Policy DMG1 of Regulation 22 Submission Draft Ribble Valley Core Strategy and Key Statement EN2, and guidance within the NPPF.
+In accordance with Policies G1 and ENV13 of the Ribble Valley Districtwide Local Plan, Policy DMG1 of Regulation 22 Submission Draft Ribble Valley Core Strategy and Key Statement EN2, and quidance within the NPPF.

 7. As advised within the submitted Phase I Survey, no part of the development shall be commenced until a preliminary Phase II intrusive site investigation is carried out to determine the status of contamination on site and to determine the geo-technical properties of the ground for foundation design.
-A remediation statement detailing the recommendations in remedial measures to be implemented within the site shall be submitted to the Local Planning Authority and the developer prior to the occupation of the site shall submit written confirmation in the form of a site completion report to the Local Planning Authority that all works were completed in accordance with the agreed remediation statement.
+A remediation statement detailing the recommendations in remedial measures to be implemented within the site shall be submitted to the Local Planning Authority and the developer prior to the occupation of the site shall implement such remedial works.
+On completion of the remedial works the developer shall submit written confirmation in the form of a site completion report to the Local Planning Authority that all works were completed in accordance with the agreed remediation statement.